Brightstar Blog

 A Gem of a Pattern

-Above the Stomach (ATS) is a powerful candlestick pattern that forecasts upward price movement and offers a wonderful opportunity to make money in 1-3 days.
+Above the Stomach is a powerful candlestick pattern that forecasts upward price movement and often provides a wonderful opportunity to make money in 1-3 days.

-Below, we provide two examples of recent ATS trade opportunities that were profitable based upon instruction in our eLearning course, Above the Stomach Candlestick Trading.
+Below, we provide two examples of trade opportunities that were profitable based upon instruction in our eLearning course, Above the Stomach Candlestick Trading.

 Each upper chart shows the parameters of a trade when a position is established.
 Each lower chart displays the progress of the trade until its conclusion.